Home Ā» Home Ā» How to Overwinter Tender Plants and Bulbs

 Tips for Keeping Potted Mums Looking Great

-Fall is also the perfect time to plan out next year’s gardens.
-Keep track of this year’s successes and failures, decide which plants need to be relocated and keep notes on everything by keeping a Gardening Journal.
-I’ve taken the guess work out of garden journaling and created lots of free gardening printables in my Gardening Resources Library.
-To gain immediate access, simply fill out the form below to become a subscriber of Gingham Gardens.
+Fall and Winter are also the perfect times to plan out next year’s gardens!
+Keep track of this year’s successes and failures: decide which plants need to be relocated: and keep notes on everything by keeping a Gardening Journal.
+The guess work has been taken out of garden journaling and there are lots ofĀ free gardening printablesĀ in the Ā Gardening Resources Library!
+To gain immediate access, simply fill out the form below to become a subscriber to Gingham Gardens.

-Part of learning gardening is experimentation and seeing what works for you.
-If you try something and it doesn’t work, don’t assume you’ve failed.
-Keep trying until you find what works and what doesn’t.
+Part of learning gardening is experimentation and seeing what works for you!
+If you try something and it doesn’t work, don’t assume you’ve failed!
+Just keep trying until you find what doesn’t works and finally, what does!

 Are you going to try saving some of your favorite garden plants this year?
-I realize I’m a gardening geek, but it’s just so gratifying to see tender bulbs and plants that you’ve overwintered or propagated growing in your garden.
-Give it a try this year and see if it works for you.
+I realize I’m a gardening geek, but it’s just so gratifying to see tender bulbs and plants that you’ve overwintered or propagated growing in your garden!
+I encourage you to give it a try this year to see what works for you!
+There may be some plants that don’t make it, but each success will give you more confidence!

-Thanks a bunch for stopping by Gingham Gardens today.
-I hope you enjoyed learning about How to Overwinter Tender Bulbs and Plants from your garden.
+Thanks a bunch for stopping by Gingham Gardens today!
+I hope you enjoyed learning How to Overwinter Tender Bulbs and Plants from your garden.
 If you have a question about this tutorial, or another gardening question, or you just want to say “hi,” please leave a comment and I will get back to you as soon as I can.
-I love hearing from you.
+I love hearing from you!

 Happy Gardening,